 Class participation: Class participation is a very important portion of your grade.
-Classroom discussions along with asking/answering questions during class, as well as before and after class, either via email or personally will be considered as part of your grade.
-In addition, you will be unable to do most of the labs without in class access to the materials-specimen trays are not available outside your normal class time.
-It is important to come to class prepared and be diligent in class in order to receive a good participation grade.
+Classroom discussions along with asking/answering questions during class, as well as before and after class, either via email will be considered as part of your grade

 Classroom policies: There is no texting permitted in the classroom-turn your phones off.
 Earphones are not to be worn in the classroom.
 No electronic devices are allowed during exams.